-As obvious as the concept of planning your trades beforehand sounds, the reality is that many traders don’t.
+As obvious as it may sound to plan your trades before, the reality is that many traders don’t.

-For traders who follow this concept , trading is something they try to execute on the level of intuition.
-They see the opportunity and the market, they understand, they have a bias, and they enter without proper planning.
+For traders who follow this concept, trading is something they try to execute on the level of intuition.
+They see the opportunity in the market, they understand, they have a bias, and they enter without proper planning.

 Here at The5ers, we’ve seen many traders, even those trading price levels, plan their trades.
 We’ve also seen many traders that don’t plan the trade at all.

 In these situations, traders knew the entry and stop loss but not necessarily that they were ready for a multitude of scenarios that could have occurred while they were in the trade or while the price was going towards their entry level.